andgineer/sorokin.engineer/posts/en/_posts/2016-10-20-iot_calendar_synology.md

 Set up `settings.json` and `buttons.json`, as described in [Smart wifi button install](http://masterandrey.com/posts/en/amazon_dash_button_hack_install/).

+In `dashboards` describe your dashboard.
+This is image `empty_image` for days without event (i.e. mooch days).
+Also you can have absenties in your calendar (events described in `absents`).
+For example if you have in `absent` element with `summary` as `Sick`, and in your calendar exists event with such name, during this event instead of `empty_image` will be image from this element.

 To see weather data on the calendar (if you already have Kindle on wall, why not show weather as well), you should get your latitude and longitude from [Google maps](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en).